tvpollet/beautiful-jekyll/_pages/thesis_topics.md

 ## Meta-science
 <a href="#thesis-introduction">back to top</a>

 There are a range of projects to be conducted which deal with the methods used in different fields in psychology.
-The benefits of these types of projects is that in most cases the data are already there (or you have control over the data collection).
+The benefits of these types of projects are that in most cases the data are already there (or you have control over the data collection).

 ### The 'Prometheus effect' in psychology: Are effect sizes exaggerated?